Blockchain-Technology-Lab/consensus-decentralization/README.md

 To analyze a csv of mapped data using an existing metric, run `python <metric_name>.py <path_to_mapped_csv_data_file>`.

 To add a new metric, create a relevant script in `metrics` and import the metric function in the script `run.py`.

+## License

+The code of this repository is released under the [MIT License](https://github.com/Blockchain-Technology-Lab/pooling-analysis/blob/main/LICENSE).
+The documentation pages are released under [CC BY-SA 4.0](https://creativecommons.org/licenses/by-sa/4.0/).